The Hands of Master Craftsman David Smalley- The Toymaker |

 Seri Smalley feeding the birds in her mittens.

 I have been making dolls for nearly forty years.
 I've lost track of how many, but our children each had several dolls handmade by Mama when they were little, boys included.
 Don't worry, one of those boys is now a US Marine, and another is an avid hunter and fisherman.
+Children love to have a doll to talk to, and carry around, as a special friend.
+The first doll I ever made was for our oldest son, Jeremy.

 He named his doll "Friend".